webui-dev/deno-webui/README.md

 ## Features

-- Fully Independent (_No need for any third-party runtimes_)
+- Portable (*Needs only a web browser or a WebView at runtime*)
-- Lightweight _~900 Kb_ for the whole package & Small memory footprint
+- Lightweight (*Few Kb library*) & Small memory footprint
-- Fast binary communication protocol between WebUI and the browser (_Instead of JSON_)
+- Fast binary communication protocol
 - Multi-platform & Multi-Browser
 - Using private profile for safety
-- Original library written in Pure C
+- Cross-platform WebView

 ## Screenshot